-This evidence, which in other kinds of cases may well unfairly prejudice the jury against the defendant, is not unfairly prejudicial under Fed.R.Evid.
-403, because such background evidence may be critical for the jury’s assessment of whether a given employer was more likely than not to have acted from an unlawful motive.
+The court also found that this evidence, “which in other kinds of cases may well unfairly prejudice the jury against the defendant,” is not unfairly prejudicial under Fed.R.Evid.
+403, because “such background evidence may be critical for the jury’s assessment of whether a given employer was more likely than not to have acted from an unlawful motive.”
 Glass, 34 F.3d at 195.

 Shortly following Glass, the court reiterated its view that relevance in an employment discrimination case is particularly broad and that evidence in such cases is not viewed in a vacuum.